alphabetworkers/alphabetworkersunion.org/frontend/content/principles/articles.en.md

 ### Managers

 The question of how to best include managers is a complex one and one that the Articles working group didn’t feel comfortable defining without more active participation from the rest of the membership.
 As such, they only included two restrictions around managers.
-First, managers cannot be Shop Stewards, to ensure people don’t have to look to someone in their reporting chain as their primary point of contact in AWU.
+First, managers can only be Shop Stewards as allowed by the AWU Rules, to ensure people don’t have to look to someone in their reporting chain as their primary point of contact in AWU.
 Second, any dispute between a manager and a regular employee must be mediated by someone not from their Workplace Unit.
 Beyond this, the Articles Committee decided to leave it to be a decision made by the Membership Committee.

 ### Member Data